lontelis/EinsteinKPy2Tex/README.md

 ## Acknowledgments

 Developed with assistance from DeepSeek AI.
-Citations and physics verified by author.
+Citations, mathematics, and physics verified by author.